-- (3) in relation to each relevant technical requirement for which the proposed alteration to the equipment will affect the performance of the generating system, the proposed amendments to: - (i) the applicable automatic access standard; or - (ii) a proposed negotiated access standard; and - (4) where relevant, the Generator's proposed system strength remediation scheme. - (c) Clause 5.3.4A applies to a submission by a Generator under paragraph (b)(3)(ii). - (c1) Clause 5.3.4B applies to a submission by a Generator under subparagraph (b)(4).
-A Generator may request the Network Service Provider to undertake a preliminary assessment in accordance with the system strength impact assessment guidelines before making a submission under paragraph (b). - (d) Without limiting subparagraph (b)(3), for the purposes of that subparagraph (unless AEMO and the Network Service Provider otherwise agree), a proposed alteration to the equipment specified in column 1 of the table set out below is taken to affect the performance of the generating system relative to technical requirements specified in column 2, thereby necessitating a submission under subparagraph (b)(3).
+- (3) in relation to each relevant technical requirement for which the proposed alteration to the equipment will affect the performance of the generating system, the proposed amendments to the plant's existing corresponding performance standard for that technical requirement; and

+- (4) where relevant, the Generator's proposed system strength remediation scheme.

+- (c) Clause 5.3.4A applies to a submission by a Generator under subparagraph (b)(3).

+- (c1) Clause 5.3.4B applies to a submission by a Generator under subparagraph (b)(4).
+A Generator may request the Network Service Provider to undertake a preliminary assessment in accordance with the system strength impact assessment guidelines before making a submission under paragraph (b).

+- (d) Without limiting paragraph (a), a proposed alteration to the following equipment is deemed to affect the performance of the generating system relative to technical requirements, thereby necessitating a submission under subparagraph (b)(3), unless NTESMO and the Network Service Provider otherwise agree:

+- (1) machinery windings;

+- (2) power converter;

+- (3) reactive compensation plant;

+- (4) excitation control system;

+- (5) voltage control system;

+- (6) governor control system;

+- (7) power control system;

+- (8) protection system;

+- (9) auxiliary supplies;

+- (10) remote control and monitoring system.

+- (e) The Network Service Provider may as a condition of considering a submission made under paragraph (b), require payment of a fee to meet the reasonable costs anticipated to be incurred by the Network Service Provider, and other Network Service Providers, in the assessment of the submission.

+- (f) The Network Service Provider must require payment of a fee under paragraph (e) if so requested by AEMO.

+- (g) On payment of the required fee referred to in paragraph (e), the Network Service Provider must pay such amounts as are on account of the costs anticipated to be incurred by the other Network Service Providers and NTESMO, as appropriate.